bkcastro/Sketchbook/README.md

 #### Iterate

 The power of this creative process is the ability to iterate on ideas.
 At any point when you want to explore another idea use this command `sketch iterate`, an exact copy of the current sketch will be created.
 Make sure you are in the directory of the sketch you want to iterate.
-For example to iterate on `0001` `cd` to `0001/` and run the command.
+For example to iterate sketch `0001` `cd` to `0001/` and run the command.

 Don't `cd` to `0001/sketch/`, folders named **sketch*** cannot hold iterations.